• Skip to primary navigation

 • This is a picture of my finished cake.
 It has a bit of a crack on the top, possibly because I may have over-baked it slightly.
 If this happens to yours, just cover it with whipped cream – no one will know, and it will still taste amazing.

-Why not pin this recipe for chocolate magic cake to your Pinterest board so you can make it later.
+Why not pin this recipe for chocolate magic cake to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 Chocolate Magic Cake